Peter-Shamoun/League-of-Ledgends-Predictive-Analysis/README.md

   frameborder="0"
 ></iframe>

 This plot shows the relationship between the number of total objectives secured and the win rate in a game, with a clear upward trend.
 The threshold of 11 objectives marks the point where teams achieve at least a 50% win rate, emphasizing the importance of securing objectives for victory.
+Interestingly, it also has a [sigmoid curve](https://en.wikipedia.org/wiki/Sigmoid_function), meaning this could classify winning vs losing games.

 ---
 ### Interesting Aggregates